Glow-Lang/glow/INSTALL.md

     docker pull mukn/glow:alpha
     docker run -it --mount type=volume,src=glow-home,dst=/root mukn/glow:alpha bash

-For the latest development code
-(which has most features and is better suited to work on *Glow* itself, but can be unstable), use:
+For the latest development code (which may have more features, but is better suited to work on *Glow* itself and can be unstable), use:

     docker pull mukn/glow:latest
     docker run -it --mount type=volume,src=glow-home,dst=/root mukn/glow:latest bash